Mighty Joe Young (1949 film): Domestication and humanity

 The film has a more domestic tone than its predecessors in the "giant ape" trilogy of King Kong and Son of Kong.
-Cynthia Erb, who is a Wayne State University associate professor of English and film, suggests that the domesticity may have been influenced by Cooper's business partnership with John Ford; Ford typically addressed domestic themes in his films.
-Erb also attributed the increased domesticity to the timing of the film: coming out after World War II.
+Cynthia Erb, who is a Wayne State University associate professor of English and film, suggests that the domesticity may have been influenced by Cooper's business partnership with John Ford, who typically addressed domestic themes in his films.
+Erb also attributed the increased domesticity to the timing of the film, coming out after World War II.
 College of Charleston English professor Valerie Frazier attributes this to America's war-weariness.
 One way the tone was more domestic was by making Joe into a "childlike" character, which Cooper thought would help make the film attractive to children.
 Joe becomes a sentimental character when he saves the children from the burning orphanage.
-Psychologist Joseph D. Miller suggests that from a young age Joe's masculinity is removed by Jill's influence as well as by their brother-sister relationship.
-This, he says, removes any idea that the two have a romantic relationship as King Kong has with Ann Darrow.
-According to Miller, Joe's sexuality is suppressed by music as well as the nature of his relationship with Jill.
+Psychologist Joseph D. Miller suggests that from a young age, Joe's masculinity is removed by Jill's influence, as well as by their brother-sister relationship.
+This, he says, removes any idea that the two have a romantic relationship, as King Kong has with Ann Darrow.
+According to Miller, Joe's sexuality is suppressed by music, as well as the nature of his relationship with Jill.
 Joe breaks from that suppression during his drunken rampage, but it is short-lived.
 Miller explains that Joe's sexuality may have been suppressed because film censoring became common.

 Cooper told film critic Thomas M. Pryor that Mighty Joe Young is about "the effects of civilization on animals transported from native habitats to such an incongruous jungle as a Hollywood nightclub."
 English professor Joseph D. Andriano suggests that throughout the film Joe is humanized and some people are bestialized.
 Andriano and author Jason Barr explain that this is an attempt to create a relatability between humans and other primates.
 For example, patrons of the nightclub are bestialized in their drunkenness.
 They seek to objectify Joe, seeing him as their entertainment.
 Realizing he has objectified Joe by putting him in a nightclub, O'Hara seeks to rectify his actions by concocting a plan to help Joe escape being shot.
 Barr explains that the "deeply humanized" Joe manifests his humanity through his initial enjoyment of performing, which he views as play.
 When he becomes depressed after several weeks of performing, however, he displays human-like characteristics.
 According to Barr his humanity is increased by his rampage because it is a reaction to poor treatment and he is calmed down easily.